NativeScript/docs-v7/getting-started/chapter-1.md

 > **WARNING**:
 > * You must have at least one Android AVD (Android Virtual Device) configured for this command to work.
 If you get an error, try [setting up an AVD](https://www.genymotion.com/#!/) and then run the command again.
-> * If you're using Genymotion, launch your Genymotion virtual device, and then run `tns run android --emulator --geny`.
+> * If you're using Genymotion, launch your Genymotion virtual device, and then run `tns run android`.

 If all went well, you should see your app running in an Android emulator: